-The term 'Deferred Annuity' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Deferred Annuity' is explained in detail and with examples in the Retirement edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A Deferred Annuity refers to a specific kind of annuity contract.
 These types of annuities delay income payments (in the form of either a lump sum or installments) to the point where the investor chooses to obtain them.
 There are two principal stages in these kinds of annuities.
 These are the savings phase and the income phase.
 In the savings phase, individuals put money into the contract.
 The income phase is the one after the annuity becomes converted so that the payments are distributed as arranged.
 With deferred annuities there are several sub-types.
 These include fixed, variable, equity-indexed, and longevity.